ARTICLE 1 Name

 Regional Directors will be elected from the following six regions:

-- Region 1 - Washington, Idaho, Oregon, California, Nevada, Montana, Wyoming, Utah, Arizona, Hawaii and Alaska
+- Region 1 - Washington, Idaho, Oregon, California, Nevada, Montana, Wyoming, Utah, Arizona, Hawaii

 - Region 2 - Colorado, New Mexico, Texas and Oklahoma